seinecle/codapps/docs/generated-slides/subdir/essential-notions-on-development_temp_pdf.md

 Often, these names don't make intuitive sense, and this creates an impression of technical difficulty:

 //ST: !

-{nbsp} +
+image::Getting-confused-by-the-technical-vocabulary.png[align="center",title="Getting confused by the technical vocabulary"] {nbsp} +

 //ST: !
-It is not to be annoying, but to make sure we actually don't confuse things and get the proper tool when we need it.
+It is not to be annoying, but to make sure we actually get the proper tool when we need it.
 Every domain of specialty, not just programmers, do this.

 //ST: !
-For instance, the screen of our mobile application is not simply called a screen... why?
+For instance, the screen showing our mobile application is not simply called a screen... why?

 //ST: !
-1. To build a mobile app, the first Component we need  is an empty region, the size of the screen of the phone, where we will place all other Components.
-2. This Component is not called a `Screen`, why ??

-//ST: !
-[start=3]
-3. Because `screen` is a name already taken, to name the phone's actual physical screen (the one that breaks when your phone falls on the ground)
+1. Because `screen` is a name already taken, to name the phone's actual physical screen (the one that breaks when your phone falls on the ground)
-4. So, what name should be given instead to the area an app takes on the screen of the phone: "ScreenApp"?
+2. So, what name should be given instead to the area an app takes on the screen of the phone: "ScreenApp"?
 "Region"?
 "FullSizeAppRegion?
 EmptyScreenOfTheAppWhereToPutThings"?
 None of this.

 ->  The designers of the tool chose the name `*Form*`.